wp-plugins/plugin-organizer/readme.txt

 7. Page edit screen.

 == Changelog ==

+= 2.0 =
+Added drag and drop functionality to the plugin admin page.
+Added group links to the top of the plugin admin page that replace the group dropdown.
+Added better checking to make sure the plugin load order can only be changed when all plugins are being displayed.

 = 1.2.3 =
 Fixed URL admin page.
 Enabled plugins list wasnt saving on creation.